tlvaldepena/vectorsurv.org/_docs/bulletin_board.md

 Agency and statewide messages may be displayed along with the changelog.

-After logging into the Vectorsurv Gateway, users will see a bulletin board containing one or more types of notes.
+After logging into the VectorSurv Gateway, users will see a bulletin board containing one or more types of notes.
 Notes will appear on the bulletin board only if they have been created, so some users will see only one or two notes.
 To return to the bulletin board from any VectorSurv Gateway page, users can click the logo at the top of the screen.

 ![Bulletin Board Notes]({{ site.baseurl }}/assets/images/docs/bulletin_board.png)

 ## Note Types

-- **Changelog**: This is a record of notable changes made to the Vectorsurv Gateway over time.
-It includes records of changes such as bug fixes, new features, etc. The list is chronologically ordered with the latest changes at the top of the page.
+- **Changelog**: This is a record of notable changes made to the VectorSurv Gateway over time, such as bug fixes, new features, etc. The list is chronologically ordered with the latest changes at the top of the page.
 The changelog is visible to all Gateway users.

 - **Agency**: This note type is available to make agency-wide announcements within each local agency.
 Agency notes can be created and edited by the agency managers defined for the agency, and once created, they are visible to all users within that agency.